Do I Need a Tax Attorney When I Have an Accountant?

-While a CPA is probably your first call for a tax-return related issue, if the IRS is investigating your returns, you may want to call an attorney that specializes in tax litigation.
+While a certified public accountant (CPA) or tax professional is probably your first call for a tax-return related issue, if the IRS is investigating your returns, you may want to call an attorney that specializes in tax litigation.
 “Most of our referrals come from other tax attorneys and CPAs that realize that the issue is beyond the scope of what they really do.
-Certainly, if there is anything that is criminal or potentially criminal, you have to be careful because accountants don’t have the privileges that attorneys do,” says Miami based tax attorney Alan L. Weisberg.
+Certainly, if there is anything that is criminal or potentially criminal, you have to be careful because accountants don’t have the privileges that attorneys do,” says Miami based tax lawyer Alan L. Weisberg.

 “We only do controversies—both criminal and civil—with respect to taxes,” he continues.
 “When we get involved in a case, the dollar amounts are very large and they are being contested by the IRS; or, it’s a potential criminal problem, or they have a serious tax problem and they need someone who is going to be more adversarial than an accountant.”

 If you receive a letter from the IRS alleging that your tax return was not accurate, there are many things you can do.
 Weisberg describes fighting these allegations as a multi-step process.
 The first step is attempting to prevent the case from being referred to criminal investigations, and in turn prosecution.